 Download BTCminer here.

 After presenting you these different software miners and its characteristics, it’s safe to say one thing: more important than rating them and placing them on a podium, you need to know them to correctly choose the one that’s better for your needs and already available hardware.
-If you’re looking for a technical comparison, check these tables at Bitcoin Wiki.
+If you’re looking for a technical comparison, check out our best Bitcoin mining hardware page.
 Good mining!